Top BIM Software Tools in 2023

 My personal opinion about Navisworks:

-As another example of Autodesk’s software lineup, Navisworks shines in the field of project reviews and all of the subsequent tasks – model analysis, issue tracking, clash detection, and so on.
-The fact that it has two different “tiers” that vary in both price and feature set also makes it much more accessible to companies of different sizes – which is rather surprising, considering that most of Autodesk’s software is often targeted at large or at least middle-sized companies.
-It still has its issues, from the lack of user-friendly interface to the high hardware requirements, but none of them are drastic enough to change the status of Navisworks as a great BIM collaboration software.
+As another example of Autodesk’s software lineup, Navisworks shines in the field of project reviews and all subsequent tasks, like model analysis, issue tracking, clash detection, and so on.
+The fact that it has two different “tiers” that vary in both price and feature set also makes it much more accessible to companies of different sizes, which is rather surprising, considering that most of Autodesk’s software is targeted at large or at least mid-sized companies.
+It still has its issues, from the relative user-unfriendliness of the interface to the high hardware requirements, but none of them are drastic enough to mean that Navisworks is not great BIM collaboration software.

 ArchiCAD